nicolasJouvin/MoMPCA/README.md

 ## Inference and Clustering for Mixture of Multinomial PCA

 Cluster any count data matrix in the format of a DocumentTermMatrix.
-Currently only the banch and bound C-VEM is implemented.
+Currently only the branch and bound C-VEM is implemented.
 But soon the simple greedy procedures will be added.